-Storage Synchronization
+Storage Synchronization and "with" Context

 Synchronizing data with long-term storage and achieving optimal performance using Deep Lake.

-context when updating Deep Lake datasets is critical for achieving rapid write performance.By default, any standalone update to a Deep Lake dataset is immediately pushed to the dataset's long-term storage location.
-Due to the sheer number of discreet write operations, there may be a significant increase in runtime, especially when the data is stored in the cloud.
-In the example below, an update is pushed to storage for every call to the
+Any standalone update to a Deep Lake dataset is immediately pushed to the dataset's long-term storage location.
+Due to the high number of write operations, there may be a significant increase in runtime when the data is stored in the cloud.
+In the example below, an update is pushed to storage for every call to the .append() command.

 for i in range(10):